estellad/XeniumPreprintBreastCancerData/README.md

-A collection of publicly available Xenium preprint data sets, for easy retrieval of
+A collection of the publicly available Xenium preprint human breast cancer data sets, for easy retrieval of
-* the annotated Chromium data in SingleCellExperiment object
+* annotated Chromium in SingleCellExperiment object
-* Visium in SpatialExperiment object
+* one Visium in SpatialExperiment object
-* two Xenium replicates as SpatialExperiment objects (with cell boundaries and transcript level stored, and post-Xenium stained H&E)
+* two Xenium replicates as SpatialExperiment objects

+Note to delete:
+with post-Xenium stained H&E stored but without cell boundaries and transcript-level counts stored?